-This form designates all authorized signatories for each grant.
+Due Date: At the time of funding (if approved) Description: This form designates all authorized signatories for each grant.
 All documents that are required to be signed by grantee must be signed by authorized signatories only.
 If an unauthorized person signs any SOS program document, the document will be rejected.

-Direct Deposit Form (MHDC-100) and Blank Check/Bank Letter

-All disbursements from MHDC to grantee will occur using an Electronic Funds Transfer (EFT).
+Direct Deposit Form (MHDC-1 00) and Blank Check/Bank Letter Due Date: At the time of funding (if approved) Description: All disbursements from MHDC to grantee will occur using an Electronic Funds Transfer (EFT).
 The Direct Deposit Form provides MHDC with the grantee's banking information for the electronic transfer.
 A blank voided check or letter from the indicated banking institution is also required to be submitted with the Direct Deposit form.
 If the agency does not have access to a blank voided check a letter from the bank confirming the account and routing number will be accepted.

-\By default, your grantee's banking information will be updated for ALL MHDC accounts.
+By default, your grantee's banking information will be updated for ALL MHDC accounts.
 If the banking information provided is for the SOS program or one grant ONLY - it must be indicated on the Direct Deposit Form.

-Workforce Eligibility Affidavit

-This document is required for all grantees.
+Workforce Eligibility Affidavit Due Date: At the time of funding (if approved) Description: This document is required for all grantees.
 This form certifies that the grantee does not employ any person who is an unauthorized alien in conjunction with the contracted services, and that the Respondent is enrolled and participates, or will enroll and participate, in a federal work authorization program with respect to the employees working in connection with the contracted services.

-E-Verify Memorandum of Understanding (MOU)

-The E-Verify MOU is an agreement between the Department of Homeland Security (DHS) and Grantee stating that grantee agrees to participate in the Employment Eligibility Verification Program (E-Verify).
+E-Verify Memorandum of Und Due Date: At the time of funding (if approved) Description: The E-Verify MOU is an agreement between the Department of Homeland Security (DHS) and Grantee stating that grantee agrees to participate in the Employment Eligibility Verification Program (E-Verify).
+Form W-9 Due Date: At the time of funding (if approved) Description: Form W-9 is used to verify the grantee's Tax Identification Number (TIN).
+Certificate of Liability Insuran ce Due Date: At the time of funding (if approved) Description: The Certificate of Insurance is a one-page summary of current Liability Insurance held by grantee.
+The insurance held by grantee may include:

-Form W-9

-Form W-9 is used to verify the grantee's Tax Identification Number (TIN).

-Certificate of Liability Insurance

-The Certificate of Insurance is a one-page summary of current Liability Insurance held by grantee.
-The insurance held by grantee may include: General Liability, Automobile Liability, Umbrella Liability, Excess Liability, Workers Compensation and Employers' Liability.
+General Liability, Automobile Liability, Umbrella Liability, Excess Liability, Workers Compensation and Employers' Liability.
 The Certificate of Liability Insurance must be current.
 If coverages lapses during the grant year, grantee must provide MHDC with an updated Certificate.
+Grantees must carry liability insurance with a limit of not less than one million dollars per occurrence unless otherwise approved by MHDC.